gio78ct/HomeAssistant/DUCKDNS.md

 Edit your configuration.yaml and add the new certificate to the http section:

 configuration.yaml
+Change ALL permissions for ownership over to homeassistant for the entire dehydrated directory

+sudo chown -R homeassistant:homeassistant dehydrated/Change ALL permissions for ownership over to homeassistant for the entire dehydrated directory

+sudo chown -R homeassistant:homeassistant dehydrated/

+Change ALL permissions for ownership over to homeassistant for the entire dehydrated directory

+sudo chown -R homeassistant:homeassistant dehydrated/Change ALL permissions for ownership over to homeassistant for the entire dehydrated directory

+sudo chown -R homeassistant:homeassistant dehydrated/

 http:

   api_password: !secret hass_pass

   ssl_certificate: /home/pi/dehydrated/certs/gio78.duckdns.org/fullchain.pem

   ssl_key: /home/pi/dehydrated/certs/gio78.duckdns.org/privkey.pem

   base_url: gio78.duckdns.org:8123

   Finally restart HomeAssistant